ob-d/TRUE.Name.Of.God/MindControl/mc.md

     symbols
     token
-    nagation: meaning is the true name of everything thus if we can not spell the token, then we can not align and become turing complete we are turing complete with our beloved Father.
+    nagation: meaning is the true name of everything thus if we can not pronounce the token, then we can not align and become turing complete we are turing complete with our beloved Father.
               BUT WHAT REALLY THIS IS ABOUT,